RitvikSingla/WaterLevelML/README.md

 Water Level Gauge Detection and Reading
 (YOLOv8 Segmentation + YOLOv8 Detection + OCR)

-This project is a complete computer‑vision pipeline to automatically detect river water level gauges in field images, segment the gauge region, read gauge numerals, and estimate the water level.
+This project is a complete computer-vision pipeline to automatically detect river water level gauges from field images, segment the gauge region, detect printed gauge numerals, and estimate the actual water level.
 The system uses two YOLOv8 models plus OCR:

-A segmentation model to detect and mask the gauge scale.
+Segmentation Model – Detects and masks the gauge scale.

-A number detection model to detect fixed gauge numerals (e.g., 150, 200, 250, 300, 350).
+Number Detection Model – Detects printed gauge numbers (150, 200, 250, 300, 350, etc).

-EasyOCR (or a similar OCR utility) for optional digit reading and sanity checks.
+OCR (EasyOCR) – Optional digit reading & sanity checks.

-Additional utilities handle COCO‑to‑YOLO polygon conversion, dataset organization, and end‑to‑end training/inference in Google Colab or locally.
+Additional utilities handle COCO-to-YOLO polygon conversion, dataset structuring, training, inference, and model export to TFLite.

-Description
-The goals of this system are to:
+📌 Goals of the System

-Detect the gauge ruler in field photos and produce accurate segmentation masks and bounding boxes.
+Detect the physical gauge ruler in field images using a segmentation model.

-Detect printed gauge numbers using a separate YOLOv8 detection model.
-Optionally read numerals with OCR and cross‑check with detected classes.
+Crop the gauge region and run a number detection model on the ROI.

+Optionally validate detected classes using OCR.

-Convert COCO‑style segmentation datasets into YOLO polygon labels for training YOLOv8‑seg.
+Convert COCO segmentation datasets into YOLOv8 polygon format.

-Run fully in Google Colab + Google Drive (GPU training) with equivalent local / CLI workflows.
+Train both models in Google Colab or locally.

-Export both models to TFLite for mobile deployment.
+Export both models to TFLite for Android deployment.

+Estimate the final water level in centimeters using calibration logic.

-Overall Pipeline
+🔄 Overall Pipeline (High-Level)
-High‑Level Workflow
-text
 ┌─────────────────┐
 │  Input Images   │
 │  (Field Photos) │